Skip to main content

 Summary:

-The world faces multiple ecological crises, including climate change, biodiversity loss and soil erosion.
+The world faces multiple ecological crisis, including climate change, biodiversity loss and soil erosion.
 This module examines such challenges, their drivers, their relationship to other social and economic issues, and potential responses.

 Assessment Method: